Maine state trooper killed in crash along I-95

-Maine's Public Safety Department spokesperson Steve McCausland said the crash took place south of the Colebrook Road overpass shortly after 7:30 a.m.
+Maine's Public Safety Department spokesperson Steve McCausland said the crash took place south of the Coldbrook Road overpass shortly after 7:30 a.m.

 Southbound lanes at the crash site were closed and traffic was being diverted at or near exit 180.
 Maine DOT trucks and sheriff's deputies were assisting.

+RELATED: Maine reacts to death of state trooper, killed in I-95 crash

-McCausland said the trooper was out of his vehicle at the site of a disabled car along I-95 and the other vehicle involved in the crash was a tractor-trailer truck.
+McCausland said the trooper was out of his cruiser at the site of a disabled car along I-95, and the other vehicle involved was a tractor-trailer truck.

 The trooper was rushed by ambulance to Eastern Maine Medical Center in Bangor where he died, the spokesperson said.